Danyylka/btcutil/README.md

-This package is now a sub-package in the [btcutil](https://github.com/btcsuite/btcd/tree/master/btcutil) directory of the [btcd](https://github.com/btcsuite/btcd) repository.
+This package is now a subpackage in the [btcutil](https://github.com/btcsuite/btcd/tree/master/btcutil) directory of the [btcd](https://github.com/btcsuite/btcd) repository.